kleder/awsIotExample/README.md

 # Home Security mobile project
 This project was build for Netvision 2016 conference as exaple of AWS IoT Shadow usage in Android application.
-This application working with the https://github.com/3mdeb/aws-iot-mqtt-pubsub embedded project
+This application is working with the https://github.com/3mdeb/aws-iot-mqtt-pubsub embedded project

-This project was described on this presenatation http://www.slideshare.net/rafalkorszun/how-to-build-iot-solution-using-cloud-infrastructure-61282284
+How this project work is described here  http://www.slideshare.net/rafalkorszun/how-to-build-iot-solution-using-cloud-infrastructure-61282284

 ## Before you start
 ### Initial setup